iridis1/bruno-cbs/README.md

-# Exploring API testing using Bruno.
+# Exploring API testing using Bruno

 Exploring Bruno.
 Testing vacancy OData API as published by CBS.